-Cubans stage rare protests amid persisting economic crisis
+Cubans stage rare protests amid blackouts, persisting economic crisis

 President points finger at US after hundreds of people demonstrate against food shortages and blackouts.